 The difficulty the police face is that the roadside reading is non-evidential, meaning it can’t be used as evidence in court.
 If you fail at the roadside, the police will want to get you to the station as quickly as possible, in order to get the highest breath reading from you on the evidential device.

-This can often lead to police officers shortcutting or skipping the important procedures that should be completed before you’re placed onto the EBM.
-If you felt like you were being rushed through the process, you may not recall the MGDDA procedure for example.
+This often leads to police officers cutting corners and skipping the important procedures that should be completed before you’re placed onto the EBM.
+If you felt like you were being rushed through the process, you may not recall the MGDDA procedure.

-This document, the MGDDA, contains in excess of 20 questions and a number of legal requirements.
-This procedure should be completed in your presence by the officer before he places you onto the evidential breath test machine.
-Don’t worry if you can’t recall it; there’s a chance it wasn’t completed.
+The MGDDA document contains in excess of 20 questions the officer has to ask you, as well as a number of legal requirements.
+This booklet should be completed with you before the officer places you onto the evidential breath test machine.
+Don’t worry if you can’t recall it; there’s a good chance it wasn’t completed.

 N.B.
 Don’t mistake the MGDDA procedure with the ‘checking-in’ procedure completed at the custody desk.

-As above, it doesn’t take an expert to know that the level of alcohol in your body will reduce as time passes.
-Of course, if the officer were to spend 30 minutes asking you the relevant questions, noting your responses, ticking the correct boxes and reading the legal warning, there’s a very good chance that the level of alcohol now remaining in your body would be substantially lower than at the roadside, you may even be below the prescribed limit.
+As above, it doesn’t take an expert to know that the level of alcohol in your body will reduce overtime.
+If the officer were to spend 30 minutes asking questions, recording your responses, ticking the correct boxes and reading the legal warning, there’s a very good chance that the level of alcohol remaining in your body would be substantially lower than at the roadside, you may even be below the prescribed limit.
 An outcome any officer will want to avoid.

 M.A.J.
-Law find fault with drink driving breath procedure in over 85% of cases, usually leading to a complete acquittal.
+Law find fault with drink driving breath procedures in over 85% of cases, usually leading to a complete acquittal.

 We’re all aware of the struggle faced by front-line services as a result of increased budget cuts.
 As a cost-cutting measure, a number of police forces now employ civilian staff members to carry out day-to-day work within the police station (e.g. preparing meals for detainees).

-In an attempt to get ‘more for its money’, the police force broadened the responsibilities of civilian officers.
-As a result, you will often find them completing the breath test procedure, rather than using the ‘bobby on the beat’ (whose time is more expensive).
+In an attempt to get ‘more for its money’, the police force began using civilian officers to conduct breath test procedures, rather than using the ‘bobby on the beat’ (who’s time is more expensive).

 The difficulty here, however, is that a civilian member of staff is not a constable and, by law, cannot give the important legal requirements detailed in the MGDDA document.
 In short, if the civilian gave you the warning, you cannot be convicted.

 Indeed, you may recall that the procedure was, in fact, conducted by one of the officers who had arrested you or even the custody sergeant.
 If this is the case, is does not mean the the procedure was correct.
-Often the lack of formal training, coupled with the pressures placed on individual officers, results in them not understanding, or appreciating, the importance of the MGDDA procedure.
+Lack of formal training, coupled with the pressures placed on individual officers, results in them not understanding the MGDDA procedure.

 M.A.J.
-Law has expert knowledge of the second generation of Evidential Breath Testing Devices currently in use in the UK.
-This means that we can often advise you on the merits of challenging the accuracy of the EBM without having to consult an independent expert (thus saving you time and money).
+Law has expert knowledge of Evidential Breath Testing Devices currently in use in the UK.
+This means that we can advise you on the merits of challenging the accuracy of the EBM without having to consult an independent expert (thus saving you time and money).